hbctraining/Training-modules/Accelerate_with_automation/lessons/positional_params.md

 ## What is a variable again?

 As a reminder from the previous lesson, a **variable** is a character string to which we assign a value.
 The value assigned could be a number, text, filename, device, or any other type of data.
-It is easy to identify a variable in any bash script as they will always have the $ in front of them.
-Here is our very cleverly named variable: `$Variable`
+It is easy to identify a variable in any bash script as they will always have the `$` in front of them.
+Here is our very cleverly named variable: `$variable`

 ## Positional parameters are a special kind of variable